AI-Pree/Small-World/README.md

 # Small-World
-Generation of overworlds and landscape
+Procedural Generation of overworlds and landscape